samuallin/ReadMe-Testing/README.md

 ### Tuning parameters

-Explain how to tuning parameters to see different results with the script
+Explain parameters and how to tuning parameters to see different results with the script

 ```
 Give an example